Frequently Asked Questions

 We’re considering using an architect.
 Where do we start?

-The first thing to do would be to put together a list of requirements, otherwise known as the brief.
+The first thing to do would be to put together a brief describing your requirements.
 This should include functional requirements (e.g. new bedrooms, kitchen refurbishment, repairs, etc.) and a budget for construction.
 Any drawings or plans of the site or existing building that you can supply would be helpful, but are not essential.

 When you are ready, call or email us to discuss and we should be able to provide some initial feedback and answer any questions you might have.
 If you would like us to quote on the job, we would typically arrange to meet you on site for an inspection and further discussion.